huybrechtsxyz/atuaro/adventures/orphanage/05_imbolc_carnival.md

 *NPC: Barnaby*
 The presenter, a flamboyant and enthusiastic man named Barnaby, is dressed in a colorful suit and top hat.
 He speaks into a microphone and addresses the crowd, building up excitement for the contest.

-### 06 - mechanical bull riding
+### 06 - Displace Beast Ride
-> The bull is a massive, muscular creature with a thick, shaggy coat of brown fur.
-Its horns are long and curved, and it snorts and paws at the ground, clearly agitated by the cheering crowd.
+> The displacer beast is a magical creature resembling a large, sleek panther with six legs and two tentacles protruding from its shoulders.
 The ring is a large, circular enclosure made of rough-hewn wood, with high walls to keep the bull contained.

 > As the bull riding contest begins, Bofur pumps up the crowd with his booming voice, shouting out quotes like:
 >